milkbottledude/woodlands-jb_tracker/Documentation.md

 11    print(f"rfr rmse: {rfr_rmse} ")
 ```

 I compiled all the data we have so far and did a 80% train, 20% test split.
-Normally I would do a 70/30 split, which you would know if you saw in the other repositories the way I go about my Kaggle competitions.
-But as we have limited image data that has been labelled with a congestion value, I chose to prioritise training data in this case.
-The code above is currently testing the model trained on data from the road to Johor, hence the y column selected for the split in Line 4 is 'y_column_jb'.
-But not to worry, we will change that and test the model for the road to Woodlands as well.
+Normally I would do a 70/30 split ✂️, which you would know if you saw in the other repositories the way I go about my Kaggle competitions.
+But as we have limited image data that has been labelled with a congestion value, I chose to prioritise training data with an 80/20 split instead.

+The code above currently tests the model trained on data from the road to Johor, hence the y_column passed for the split in Line 4 is 'y_column_jb'.
+But not to worry, we will change that later on ✍️ and test the model for the road to Woodlands as well.

 After testing both, here are the results, rounded off to 4dp: